 - 15.8 Earthquakes and volcanic activity occur along the edges of plates, threatening life (and occasionally wiping out species).

 - 15.9 Mass extinction is the elimination of many species during a single geological period, sometimes by a single catastrophic event.
-The fossil record supports the idea that up to six mass extinctions occured during the last 600 MY, since fossils of species found before each event do not occur in later formations.
+The fossil record supports the idea that up to six mass extinctions occurred during the last 600 MY, since fossils of species found before each event do not occur in later formations.
 As the competition is wiped out, surviving species move into newly-available niches, and diversify, becoming specially adapted to their own niche.

 - 15.11 Homeotic genes and differentiation govern the development of an individual through embryonic, juvenile, and adult forms.
-Paedomorphosis occurs when the normal differentiation schedule is interupted, leaving an individual in a juvenile or partially juvenile form.
+Paedomorphosis occurs when the normal differentiation schedule is interrupted, leaving an individual in a juvenile or partially juvenile form.
 If a sex-gene mutation caused the paedomorphosis and the individual is viable, it may survive to pass the new characteristic and form to its offspring.

 - 15.12 New structures can appear through mutations that provide a particular function (adaptations), and over time some of these structures are co-opted to provide a different function (exaptations).

-- 15.13 The ancient Greek "Great Chain of Being" and the evolutionary theories of the French enlightment philosophers assumed that nature pursued processes that improved on the past, and that new species would be better than earlier species, a goal-directed view that spilled over into their perception of human beings and was fundamental to the theories of humanism.
+- 15.13 The ancient Greek "Great Chain of Being" and the evolutionary theories of the French Enlightenment philosophers assumed that nature pursued processes that improved on the past, and that new species would be better than earlier species, a goal-directed view that spilled over into their perception of human beings and was fundamental to the theories of humanism.
 Darwinian evolution is not goal-directed: there is no over-arching purpose.
 Even when a trend is noticeable (increasing size of a species), it results from natural selection processes at a particular time and place.
 Sudden changes in habitat can make a previously favorable adaptation become a liability.

-Read the following weblecture before chat: Tracing Evolutionary History<
+Read the following weblecture before chat: Tracing Evolutionary History